 Copyright © Nucleus Medical Media, Inc.

-The cause of myelodysplastic syndrome (MDS) is unknown, but research shows that certain risk factors are associated with the disease.
+The cause of myelodysplastic syndrome (MDS) is unknown.

-Certain genetic syndromes:
+Certain genetic syndromes, such as:

 - Down syndrome